isaiahcolson/watchlist-client/README.md

 # Watch Later
 'Watch Later' is a web app for users to track movies and shows that they want to add to their watch list.
+I have noticed that there are no streaming services, that I am aware of, that offer manual ordering for user's watchlists.
+I was recently frustrated that Netflix offered a manual ordering, but it isn't truly manual, there are still unseen factors that are in play.
+For my capstone project, I set out to create a way to track your watchlist and put it in the order that you want it.

 The back end watchlist api can be referenced through [this repo](https://git.generalassemb.ly/colsonisaiah/watchlist-api).
 <!-- TODO add link to final deployed project -->